 SDA (stearidonic acid) is an intermediate between ALA and EPA, and is naturally found in some plants.

 SDA is an 18-carbon PUFA with four double bonds, starting from the third carbon, and thus can be notated as 18:4 (n-3).
 In addition to fish and algal oil, SDA is found in a few plants, including the herbs borage, Buglossoides, and Echium.
-It is perhaps most notable for being found in Buglossoides arvensis (also known as Lithospermum arvense), a cultivar of which is marketed under the name Ahiflower, which has been selectively bred to produce higher levels of SDA.

 A key benefit of SDA is that it’s more easily converted by the body into EPA, compared to ALA.
 For ALA to synthesize into EPA, it must convert into SDA, then ETA (eicosatetraenoic acid), then EPA.
 Starting with SDA removes a step in this process.
 The conversion rate of SDA has been reported to be 17% to 41%, compared to the 5% to 10% conversion rate of ALA to EPA.
+SDA consumption increases DHA levels with similar effectiveness as ALA.

 ETA (eicosatetraenoic acid) is the name of a group of 8 omega-3s and omega-6s, with one of these being all-cis-8,11,14,17-eicosatetraenoic acid, an intermediary between SDA and EPA.